Oxford Union: 2026: Tommy Robinson, Carl Benjamin, Laurence Fox, Kamil Idris Invitations

+2026: Leaked WhatsApp messages by president Elrayess

+In June 2026, messages sent by president Arwa Elrayess in a WhatsApp group of over 100 University of Oxford students were published by The Telegraph and circulated online.
+In the messages, Elrayess described Hamas's 7 October 2023 attack on Israel as "proportional" and said "Any resistance group will inevitably be deemed a 'terrorist' organisation by the West until they achieve their liberation (by which time, they'll be lauded as heroes, as history has repeatedly proven)".
+Elrayess, who was called to resign from her position as president following the publication of the messages, said that criticism she faced was "the latest example of the denigration and vilification of Palestinians".

 Retractions of speaker invitations

 In a few notable cases the Union has withdrawn invitations to controversial speakers, as the result of public pressure, specific pressure by lobbyists, and concerns about safety.

 1998: John Tyndall

 A debate that was to have involved the far-right fascist leader John Tyndall was met with a campaign of resistance in 1998.
 This opposition, coupled with police advice following a series of racially motivated nail-bombings in London, resulted in the cancellation of the debate.

 2001: David Irving

 An invitation to the writer and Holocaust denier David Irving to speak in a debate on censorship in 2001 was met by a coordinated campaign by left-wing, Jewish, and anti-fascist groups, together with the elected leadership of the Oxford University Student Union, to have the invitation withdrawn.
-Following a meeting of Union members, and a subsequent meeting of the Union's governing body, the Standing Committee, the President decided the debate would have to be cancelled.
-However, Irving was allowed to speak at a Union debate in 2007.
+Following a meeting of Union members, and a subsequent meeting of the Union's governing body, the Standing Committee, the president decided the debate would have to be cancelled.
+Irving did speak at a Union debate in 2007.